NoahLE/Docker-nginx-webpack-HMR/README.md

 This is a sandbox application which uses Vue, webpack4, Docker, and nginx to serve a simple webpage.

-Hot module replacement will hopefully be working soon...
+Hot module replacement is now supported as well!

 ## Installation